 - Following directions

-If you live in the Clifton Park area, Southern Saratoga County area, U.S. Budokai Karate of Clifton Park has a convenient location and schedule for you.
+If you live in the Capital District Area area, U.S. Budokai Karate of Clifton Park has a convenient location and schedule for you.
 We work hard to provide the very best teaching environment, and the results are both gratifying and easy to see.

 Martial Arts training can enhance outlooks, abilities, and skills that improve quality of life for all age group.
 For a six-year old, it might primarily be discipline and respect.
 For a middle-aged adult, it could be anger management or self-esteem.
 For some, effective self-defense techniques may be paramount, while an elderly student might be looking for beneficial physical and mental activities.

 There’s no doubt Martial Arts practice can provide a serious workout, but most techniques can be learned and practiced with varying intensity.
 Kids from six to 12 have different routines than those in the seniors group, although many principles and fundamental attributes are the same.

 ￼On the most basic level, Martial Arts training works in three critical areas:

 Similar to practicing meditation, they are good for body, mind, and spirit.
 To learn the truth of these claims first hand, fill out our contact form and begin your own uplifting and rewarding journey today!